syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 You can customize the selection rectangle using the below properties.

-* [SelectionRectStrokeWidth]() - used to change the stroke width of selection rectangle
+* [SelectionRectStrokeWidth]() - Gets or sets the stroke width for selection rectangle.

-* [SelectionRectStroke]() - used to change the stroke color of selection rectangle.
+* [SelectionRectStroke]() -  Gets or set the stroke color for selection rectangle.

-* [SelectionRectStrokeDashArray]() - used to change the stroke dashes of selection rectangle.
+* [SelectionRectStrokeDashArray]() - Gets or set the stroke dashes for selection rectangle.

-* [SelectionRectFill]() - used to change the fill color of selection rectangle.
+* [SelectionRectFill]() - Gets or sets the fill color for the selection rectangle.

 ### Show trackball axis label
 The selection zooming trackball axis label is enabled by setting the [ShowTrackballLabel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ShowTrackballLabel) property to `true`.
 The default value of the [ShowTrackballLabel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ShowTrackballLabel) is `false`.
-The trackball axis labels can be customized using following properties:
+The TrackballLabelStyle[] property provides to customize the trackball axis labels.
+These options are:

 * `Background` - Gets or sets the background color of the labels.
 * `CornerRadius` - Gets or sets a value that defines the rounded corners for labels.